Designing Innovative Services (Certificate)

 The Certificate in Designing Innovative Services is a one semester (three months) part-time programme that is designed to provide the knowledge, skills and confidence required to work in the area of service design.
 The course will introduce the student to design thinking skills and to the key tools and methodologies for development of services.

 The industry-focus of the programme coupled with the applied nature of teaching provides a practical bedrock of knowledge and experience which can be used to immediate effect in designing services in any type of organisation.
 Participants will develop their analysis and design skills.
-On completion of this program they will be attractive as potential designers of services across a range of industries.
+On completion of this programme they will be attractive as potential designers of services across a range of industries.
 In particular these skills would be useful for those working within the local government arena where there is established demand.

 The programme is structured to support those in full time employment.
 The first module Seminar Series in Design Thinking will be delivered online weekly.
 The second module Design Thinking for Services will have lectures with the theory content delivered online and the workshops will be delivered over 4 Saturdays.
 The workshops will be the more practical element of the course requiring students to use the tools and methodologies.
 The students will be able to use real world cases from their workplace for the applications of the tools and methodologies.